chelseatroy/ImageApp/README.md

 But for clarity, one can search for images with the bar at the top, then scroll through the results below.

 ## Dependencies
-Since this was a very limited-scope project, I included no additional dependencies like redux, mobx, axios, or enzyme.
+Since this was a very limited-scope project, I included no additional dependencies like `redux`, `mobx`, `axios`, or `enzyme`.
 This creates some limitations which are worth noting:

 - The `fetch` library is known to have some issues surrounding handling bad HTTP requests.
 I'd probably switch to something else in a larger scope app for the sake of that reliability.
 - Very little state management: state amounts only to the images we just searched for, and it lives in the collection component